For bookworm radicals. Join the rebellion.

 Want More?
 You’re in luck.

 Enjoy the stories I’m posting for free?
 You’ll love what a little money can buy you—my best work goes on Patreon.
 Know me and love me and want to support me?
 This is the best way to do it.
-Whether you're looking for a cautious low price, want to have everything I offer, or something in between, please do check out my Patreon page.
+Whether you're looking for a cautious low price or want to have everything I offer, please do check out my Patreon page.
 Want to know just what you’ll be getting?
 First chapters are available at no cost.

 An experienced theater artist with several plays workshopped or produced, a lover of history and books with tiny print, a scribbler of fiction since middle school, and the inheritor of the social justice gene on both sides of my family.
 Find out more below!